CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ## Design Patterns

-In payroll, several design patterns are implemented:
+In tests, several design patterns are implemented:
 - **Strategy Design Pattern**: Two concrete classes, `MySQLDataAccess` and `CSVDataAccess`, implement the `DataAccessStrategy` interface.
 These strategies encapsulate the details of loading employee and timesheet data from their respective sources.
 The strategy pattern ensures the data access logic is separate from the core logic.
 It also allows for easy switching between data sources and better modularity and extendability.
 - **Singleton Pattern**: The `PayrollCalculator` class follows the Singleton pattern, ensuring a single instance is shared across the application to improve memory usage and performance.
 - **Data Access Object Pattern**: The concrete classes `CSVEmployeeDAO`, `MySQLEmployeeDAO`, `CSVTimesheetDAO`, and `MySQLTimesheetDAO` implement the respective `EmployeeDAO` and `TimesheetDAO` interfaces.
 The DAO pattern encapsulates data operations within the DAO classes and decouples the application logic from the details of data storage.